 If it works, you can simply delete the shortcut.
 Otherwise, move on to step two.

-You can find many available options online, but we recommend SpyRemover Pro, as it's easy to use and works great.
-You should also run the program and do a thorough scanning of your PC and remove other malware it finds.
+You can find many available options online including Microsoft's Windows Defender, but we recommend using Norton Security Deluxe, as it's powerful and easy to use.
+Just run the program to have a thorough scan of your PC and remove any malware it might find.

-Now check the memory card folder; is it still shortcut?
+Now check your memory card folder; is it still a shortcut?
 Hopefully not.
 If the issue persists, go to the next step.

 I hope you are able to resolve the folder shortcut issue successfully.
 At least you'll have gotten your precious photographs back.

-Anyway, I hope you find this troubleshooting article helpful.
+Anyway, we hope you find this troubleshooting article helpful.
+Let us know if you've fixed the shortcut issue and restored your precious photos.

 Once again, happy shooting!